 Dance Insurance for Teachers

-Do I really need Dance Insurance?
+Do I need Dance Teacher Insurance?

 Professional Indemnity Insurance (or PI) is designed specifically for professionals like you who provide advice or coaching for a living.
 To protect yourself from lawsuits that may be filed by students as a result of something you do as a Dance Teacher, you must consider taking out Professional Indemnity Insurance.
+So, we have provided some claim examples below to give you an idea of some of the situations that could result in a claim.

 Why dance teachers and studios need Professional Indemnity Insurance

 Professional Indemnity cover is there to protect you against claims or incidents where a third party (possibly a crazy dance Mum ;)) alleges they have suffered a financial loss.
 This is as a result of your – or your alleged – negligence or a breach of Professional duty.
-Okay, that was a mouthful – let me explain.
+Okay, that was a mouthful – let us explain.

 In the instance that you’re teaching a class of young, up and coming dancers, some of the students may not achieve the results they (or their parents) were expecting.
 It’s human nature to pass the blame.
 Therefore, you may find yourself being the one to blame for the student’s performance.
-They allege your teaching fell short of a perfect 10.
+Subsequently, they allege your teaching fell short of a perfect 10.
 This is where their alleged personal loss comes in.
 You could find yourself responsible for class fees, travel, accommodation, costumes, entrance fees, and the cost of a new teacher.
 On top of the legal fees while you defend your reputation.

 Why dance teachers and studios need Public Liability Insurance

-Moreover, your Public Liability Dance Insurance will also come in handy when you’re hiring a dance studio to teach in, or a hall for the end of year concert.
+Moreover, your Public Liability Dance Insurance will also come in handy when you’re hiring a dance studio to teach in, or a hall for your end of year concert.
 The landlord will demand a Certificate of Currency to move forward.

 There are many instances where Professional Indemnity and Public Liability Insurance can help Dance teachers in the event of a claim.
-At AUZi Insurance, we have pieced together a combined policy that is tailored to the needs of Dance Teachers.
-You can read more about our policy here.

 As a Dance Teacher, you will obviously be providing tuition and advice to your students.
 Therefore, if they incur a physical injury whilst performing a task under your supervision, then there is a chance that your student will sue you.

-In this case, your dance insurance will help you cover the costs associated with a claim of up to $5,000,000.
+In this case, your dance instructor insurance will help you cover the costs associated with a claim of up to $5,000,000.
 Moreover, having dance insurance in place is an important sign to your customers.
 It shows you’re a professional that takes your advice, coaching and risk seriously.

-However, it goes without saying that your dance insurance policy will not cover you if you intentionally do something wrong.
+However, it goes without saying that your dance instructor insurance policy will not cover you if you intentionally do something wrong.

 We live in a culture where financial compensation is commonplace.
 Therefore, it is important to safeguard your business against those inevitable risks associated with your profession.
 Without insurance, it only takes one successful legal suit to potentially put you out of business.